Dannuuttt/AnomalyPlus/README.md

 - Download the release

-- download MO2 and you make a portable instance
+- download MO2 and make a portable instance

 - Overwrite the Files in the anomaly folder with your stalker anomaly folder.